From that time Jesus began to preach and say,

-The need for repentance is not something new added starting in the New Testament; Scripture is clear all the way back in Genesis and throughout the Old Testament dispensation (including the Jews under the Mosaic Law) about the need for man to repent of his sins in order to be reconciled and justified with God.
+The need for repentance is not something newly added starting in the New Testament; Scripture is clear all the way back in Genesis and throughout the Old Testament dispensation (including the Jews under the Mosaic Law) about the need for man to repent of his sins in order to be reconciled with God.
 If you are turning to Christ, you must also turn away from sin; you cannot do one without the other.
-This is the step being performed here – initial repentance with the recognition that you are a sinner, as you become born again.
+This is the step being performed here – initial repentance recognizing and acknowledging that you are a sinner and that you want to change your ways.

-In this chapter, we are dealing specifically with initial repentance that you do as part of being born again.
+In this chapter, we are dealing specifically with the initial repentance you do as part of being born again.
 But also realize, once born again, a Christian continues in (ongoing daily) repentance over their lifetime with the avoidance of deliberate and continued sinful behavior and actions.
-None of us will be perfect and never commit sin, that is not what repentance is indicating.
-It’s indicating a sincere desire and deliberate willed choice to not participate in sinful actions and behavior.
-We are not to live under bondage to sin any longer, as a slave to sin, carrying out its desires.
-We will still slip and fall sometimes; that is normal.
-Just get back up, dust yourself off, confess and repent of the recent sin, learn from it and then continue walking towards Christ Jesus every single day!
+None of us will be perfect and never commit sin; that is not what repentance is indicating.
+It’s indicating a sincere desire and deliberate, willed choice to not participate in sinful actions and behavior.
+We are not to live under bondage to sin any longer, as a slave to sin and the flesh, carrying out its desires.
+We will still slip and stumble at times; that is normal.
+Just get back up, dust yourself off, confess and repent of the recent sin, learn from it and then continue walking towards Christ Jesus every single day, pressing even harder into Him if needed!
 If you confess your sins, the Bible says that “He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.”
-If you fall down, get right back up, repent and then continue on, pressing even harder into Jesus!
-Remember, you are not going to be doing this by your own “will-power”; you are doing it through His divine strength and might – by the power of Christ who lives in you.
-No matter what you have done, or struggle with at this very moment, the power of Christ will enable you to overcome it.
+Remember, you are not going to be doing this by your own “will-power”; you are doing it through His divine strength and might – by the power of Christ who “lives in you.”
+No matter what you have done or struggle with at this very moment, the power of Christ will enable you to overcome it.

-As your walk as a Christian deepens and matures, you will find that your old sinful actions and behaviors lessen over time, as you become more “sanctified” (set apart for God, and progressively conformed to the image of Christ).
+As your walk as a Christian deepens and matures, you will find that your old sinful actions and behaviors lessen over time as you become more “sanctified” (set apart for God and progressively conformed to the image of Christ).
 You no longer want to do those sins you used to do.
-Additionally, as you become a mature Christian, your awareness of sin becomes heightened, and you start to realize how holy God really is, and you also start to see how your old sinful fleshly nature clashes with the new spirit that is in you.
+Additionally, as you become a mature Christian, your awareness of sin becomes heightened.
+You start to realize how holy God really is, and you also start to see how your old sinful fleshly nature clashes with the new spirit in you.
 That is normal and to be expected.
 The Apostle Paul wrote about his own battles between his old and new natures.
 I talk more about this in the Living in the Spirit chapter.

-You will learn in subsequent chapters how to develop healthy God-fearing Christian habits and behaviors and learn how to fight off (spiritual) attacks of the enemy (Satan), who will try to turn you back into sin, the ways of this world, and back towards death.
+You will also learn in subsequent chapters how to develop healthy God-fearing Christian habits and behaviors and learn how to fight off (spiritual) attacks of the enemy (Satan), who will try to turn you back into sin, the ways of this world, and back towards death.
 The spiritual forces of evil are very real; do not underestimate your enemy!
-He will try everything possible, even things you are not consciously aware of, to turn you away from Christ, and from eternal life.
-The path forward is not always easy; and sometimes victories are won after hard fought battles, but it is possible to overcome any sin (or addiction) through the power of Christ will live in you.
-And that’s just how this works.
+He will try everything possible, even things you are not consciously aware of, to turn you away from Christ and eternal life.
+The path forward is not always easy, and sometimes victories are won after hard-fought battles, but it is possible to overcome any sin (or addiction) through the power of Christ living in you.
 Repent of your sins and place your trust in Jesus!

 FALSE TEACHING(S) YOU WILL ENCOUNTER: